Piszmog/cloud-config-client-java/README.md

 ##### Environment
 All environment specific endpoints dealing with loading configuration files to applications on their startup.

+//todo -- .json gets environment as a json/yml/properties
 | Name | Operation | Endpoint Path | Description |
 | :---: | :---: | :---: | :---: |
 |Retrieve Configuration |GET|`/{name}/{profiles:.*[^-].*}`|Retrieves the configuration file matching the regex expression on the profile for the application name |